For David Williams, MD, the field of pediatrics offers two great attractions.

 Now, Williams and his colleagues are expanding their gene therapy efforts to other congenital disorders.
 Currently, he is working on an ambitious project with Stuart Orkin, MD, the chair of Pediatric Oncology at Dana-Farber, aimed at curing sickle-cell disease with gene therapy.

 The American Society of Hematology (ASH), the world’s largest professional society concerned with the causes and treatment of blood disorders, has chosen Williams as its next vice president; he will become president in 2015, becoming only the second pediatrician to hold that prestigious post.

 A passion and compassion for caring for children is a family affair for Williams; his wife, Cindy, a pediatric nurse practitioner, is program director of Nursing Research at Boston Children’s Hospital; their daughter is a senior pediatric resident at Children’s Hospital of Philadelphia.

 As a counterpoint to the intense life in lab and clinic, Williams and his family have made farm animals a part of their lives for many years.
 At their home outside of Boston, they keep horses, chickens, and bees.
 Williams and his daughter began riding together when she was a child.
-The pediatrician says he supplies many people at Dana-Farber and Boston Children’s – including Dana-Farber President Ed Benz, Jr., MD – with fresh eggs and honey.
+The pediatrician says he supplies many people at Dana-Farber and Boston Children’s – including Dana-Farber President Edward J. Benz Jr., MD – with fresh eggs and honey.